nsantti/checkers/README.md

 - Create a start screen
 - Let the players enter their name to play
 - Let the players select their color
-- End the game after a tie (150 moves and still no winner)
+- End the game after a tie (200 moves and still no winner)
 - Create button to restart game
-- Make background larger, but board size the same
 - Create socket for players to play online
 - Create AI for players to play against
-- Show jumped pieces off to the side

 ### Updates made
 - 6/12/18